QuantEcon/lecture-python-programming.myst/lectures/getting_started.md

 These lectures require the entire scientific programming ecosystem, which

-* the core installation doesn't provide
+- the core installation doesn't provide
-* is painful to install one piece at a time.
+- is painful to install one piece at a time.

 Hence the best approach for our purposes is to install a Python distribution that contains

 1. the core Python language **and**
-1. compatible versions of the most popular scientific libraries.
+2. compatible versions of the most popular scientific libraries.

 The best such distribution is [Anaconda](https://www.anaconda.com/what-is-anaconda/).

 Anaconda is

-* very popular
+- very popular
-* cross-platform
+- cross-platform
-* comprehensive
+- comprehensive
-* completely unrelated to the Nicki Minaj song of the same name
+- completely unrelated to the Nicki Minaj song of the same name

 Anaconda also comes with a great package management system to organize your code libraries.

 **All of what follows assumes that you adopt this recommendation!**

-(install_anaconda)=
+(install-anaconda)=

 ### Installing Anaconda

 ```{index} single: Python; Anaconda